moorepants/mae223/content/pages/syllabus.rst

 solutions with your classmates and me during office hours.

 Grades will be available in the canvas.ucdavis.edu_ grade book periodically throughout the course along with class statistics.
-Check the website on a regular basis to gauge your performance.
-Keep in mind that **15% is deducted per business day late** on any graded assignments.

 .. _canvas.ucdavis.edu: http://canvas.ucdavis.edu